Whiteknight/Rosella/libraries/harness.md

 TestFile objects should be created using the `Rosella.Harness.TestFile.Factory` class.
 Do not try to create them directly.

-### Harness.TestFile.Custom
+### Harness.TestFile.Automatic

-A Custom TestFile is one where the user can specify the details of how to compile and execute the file.

-    my $factory := Rosella::build(Rosella::Harness::TestFile::Factory,
-        Rosella::Harness::TestFile::Custom
-    );
-    my $testfile := $factory.create("t/foo/whatever.t");
+A `Rosella.Harness.TestFile.Automatic` object is a TestFile which automatically determines how to execute a file based on the first "she-bang" line in a file.
+This is a Unix convention.
+The first line in a test file can contain the special sequence "`#!`" followed by the name of an executable program to run with the test file.

+Automatic files can only be executed in "spawn" mode.
+It cannot be used in "inline" mode.

 ### Harness.TestFile.Factory